July 01, 2013 GMT

 -Learn to read the "body language" of other vehicles and assume they cannot see you.

-Use movements and wheel directions to help you to predict if a car will cross your path.
+Use head movements and wheel directions to help you to predict if a car will cross your path.

 -Never drink and drive a motorcycle.